rust-lang/book/nostarch/chapter10.md

 ## Traits: Defining Shared Behavior

-A *trait* defines functionality a particular type has and can share with other types.
+A *trait* defines the functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
 We can use *trait bounds* to specify that a generic type can be any type that has certain behavior.

 > NoteTraits are similar to a feature often called *interfaces*    in other